BHP Billiton under pressure to sell shale, even as oil prices fall

 | MELBOURNE

-MELBOURNE BHP Billiton (BHP.AX) (BLT.L) is facing pressure from two activist shareholders over its $20 billion splurge on U.S. shale oil and gas fields, but may resist calls to dump the business just as oil prices are sliding.
+MELBOURNE BHP Billiton is facing pressure from two activist shareholders over its $20 billion (15.5 billion pounds) splurge on U.S. shale oil and gas fields, but may resist calls to dump the business just as oil prices are sliding.

 Investors grumble that while BHP Billiton is a good operator in deepwater oil and gas, its shale business, first acquired in 2011, has been a capital drain and shareholders would be better off with a sale.
 But now may not be the right time.